lupyuen/lupyuen.github.io/src/sourdough.md

 [(Page 17)](https://www.zojirushi.com/servicesupport/manuals/manual_pdf/bb_hac10.pdf)

 During Kneading:
--   Sprinkle Extra Fine Wholemeal Flour until dough becomes a Smooth Ball
+-   Sprinkle Superfine Wholegrain Flour (or water) until dough becomes a Smooth Ball
--   But not too much flour.
+-   But not too much flour (or water).
 Dough Ball should look like a Fresh Egg Yolk: Skin is shiny, slightly wet, inside is foamy liquid.
 -   Tap a chopstick on the Dough Ball.
 The dough shouldn't stick to the chopstick.
     [(See pic below)](https://lupyuen.github.io/images/sourdough3.jpg)
 -   (Optional) At 4 hours 30 mins remaining, add 1/2 cup of Raisins (separated) or Prunes (quartered).
 This will sweeten the sourdough.
 Sourdough Starter will uplift any Dried Fruit, amazing!